 4) Brokerage Fees/Minimum Account Size/Minimum Trade Size

-The same can be said of minimum account and trade sizes.
+The same can be said of minimum account and and buy and sell trade sizes.
 Brokers that take a One Size Fits All Approach are out-dated.
 The chief advice we offer here is that larger depositors have access to lower trading fees and more services in most cases, but the bona fide brokers do not condescend to the new traders making smaller deposits as part of an effort to test the waters without accepting an outlandish level of risk.
 Good brokers understand that today’s little fish could turn out to be tomorrow’s whale; even Warren Buffet started small.

 One factor we often use when we compare online brokers is their fee schedules.
 For example, some brokers allow free unlimited withdrawals; others provide one free withdrawal per month, with any subsequent withdrawals incurring a fee, while a few charge a fee for every withdrawal.
 If we do not see a concise fee schedule on the broker’s website, this raises flags for us, so we call or write and ask the tough questions in our quest to choose the right online broker.

 While we list the major consideration when choose a forex broker above there are other considerations you might wish to keep in mind.
 These are: